 - The faculty at Iowa is committed to providing an excellent teaching environment for students.
 Our faculty/student ratio is outstanding at six students per faculty member.
 Faculty are responsive to student needs - current students and alumni often tell us that faculty-student interaction in the Urban and Regional Planning program is more typical of a small liberal arts college than a major research institution: informal, relaxed and friendly.
-But unlike small colleges, we have the student and faculty resources of a large Research I university.
+But unlike small colleges, we have the student and faculty resources of a large Tier-I research university.

 - The master's degree in planning at the University of Iowa is fully accredited by the Planning Accreditation Board.

 - Our graduates’ pass rate on the AICP exam is one of the highest rates in the nation.